Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

 Better insights on the dominance of each instabilities can be gained by plotting the spatial growthrate $\alpha_i$ as a function of $A_{s}(x)$.
-Such an evolution can be seen in Fig. \ref{fig:stk_unstable_amp} for the unstable modes at $f=0.1$.
+The result is shown in Fig.~\ref{fig:stk_unstable_amp} for the unstable modes at $f=0.1$.
 The FM family is seen to dominate the linear dynamics up to $A_s(x)=0.32$ for these flow conditions.
-Then, the fast increase of the $\text{SM}^1_a$ spatial growth rate leads to a dominance of this instability by the end of the domain.
+Then, the fast increase of the $\text{SM}^1_a$ growth rate leads to a dominance of this instability by the end of the domain.
 For cases A2 and A3, the $\text{SM}^1_a$ modes are seen to become unstable around $A_{s}(x)\approx 0.2$, which is consistent with the behaviour of SM family found for incompressible flow \citep{anderssonBreakdownBoundaryLayer2001}.
 The threshold for the SM mode dominance at $A_su(x) \approx 0.32$ is somewhat similar to the value found by \citet{paredesInstabilityWaveStreak2019} for an isothermal wall and therefore confirms a similar instability threshold for an adiabatic wall.